evanthegrayt/dotfiles/README.md

 otherwise, why are you cloning this?

-There are settings I have that are specifically for work that I didn't want to publicly commit, so I have added a feature in all my dotfiles where, if a file exists in your home directory with the same name, but has a `.local` extension, that file will be sourced after the file from the repository is loaded, overwriting settings from the original file.
-You can keep these locally, or store them in a private repository (which is what I've done).
+There are settings I have that are specifically for work that I didn't want to publicly commit, so I have added a feature to deal with this issue.
+If a file exists in your home directory with the same name, but has a `.local` extension, that file will be sourced *after* the file from the repository is loaded.
+This allows for overriding settings from the files in the repository.

-Obviously, this is set up for my workflow, so don't be surprised if some stuff doesn't work for you.
+You can keep these locally, or store them in a private repository, which is what I've done.

 ### Un-Installation
 If you want to un-install just the dotfiles, just run the `install` script with